Jianjun-CN/c-code-for-TS/README.md

 The value 1 behind `-n` means that we only consider one trait.

 The `p_value.txt` behind `-o` denotes the output txt, which contains two columns, i.e., gene names and final p-values.

+### Qustions
+Any questions are welcome to this email xuexia.wang@unt.edu.